LEARN TO explore

 To do this you can copy and paste the following code into the RStudio console and hit Enter to execute the code:

 After installation, we can use library() to load these packages.
-Again, you can copy the code below, and paste it into the Console.
+Again, you can copy the code below, paste it into the Console, and hit Enter to execute.

 library(sf)